treilhes/scenebuilder/docs/_devguide/0X-ide-integration.md

 In order to work properly spring.core was patched to allow aspect to properly function in a multi ModuleLayer architecture.
 Those patch aren't correctly handled in Eclipse and prevent successfull compilation.

-To run the application from inside Eclipse projects "jfxapps.boot.jpms.patches" and nested projects must be removed from the workspace.
+To run the application from inside Eclipse projects
+- "jfxapps.boot.jpms.patches" and nested projects must be removed from the workspace.
+- "jfxapps.core.jpms.patches" and nested projects must be removed from the workspace.

 #### Provided launchers

 Some Eclipse launchers are provided in "dev.utils\ide\eclipse\launchers"